Everyday we read or hear the words Cyber Security…

-Yes, you see corporates in the news and hear about the thousands of customer records that has been stolen etc. But you don’t hear about the small businesses, local government organisations, education sector organisations like schools, colleges, academies or universities that suffer from security breaches.
+Yes, you see large corporations in the news and hear about the thousands of customer records that have been stolen etc. But you don’t hear about the small businesses, local government organisations, and education sector organisations like schools, colleges, academies or universities that suffer from security breaches.

-As a security focused IT business, we do see this and we realise that in reality, these large corporates have extensive budgets to spend on security solutions and the staff to manage it.
-This makes them complex target.
-Often we hear a business owner saying, why would they steal my data?
-It’s not just about stealing your da, it’s about your bank accounts, your staff or customer bank accounts, using your systems to compromise other systems or to hold you to ransom when your data has been encrypted and crippling your organisation.
-It’s more scary than some science fiction novels, and you really can’t afford to ignore it because it’s far fetched and complex.
+As a security focused IT business, we do see this and we realise that in reality, these large organisations have extensive budgets to spend on security solutions and the staff to manage it.
+This makes them complex targets.
+Often we hear a business owner saying “why would they steal my data?”
+It’s not just about stealing your data, it’s about your bank accounts, your staff or customer bank accounts, using your systems to compromise other systems or to hold you to ransom when your data has been encrypted and is crippling your organisation.
+It’s more scary than some science fiction novels, and you really can’t afford to ignore it just because it seems far-fetched and complex.

 What is Penetration Testing?

-Penetration Testing (Pen-Testing), sometimes called Ethical Hacking, is a managed approach to breaching/penetrating an organisation’s security system or network by a qualified security consultant, to discover the threats or vulnerabilities in those systems which a malicious attacker may find and exploit causing loss of data, financial loss or other major damages.
+Penetration Testing or Pen-Testing, sometimes also called Ethical Hacking, is a managed approach to breaching/penetrating an organisation’s security system or network by a qualified security consultant, to discover the threats or vulnerabilities in those systems which a malicious attacker may find and exploit causing loss of data, financial loss or other major damage.

 These vulnerabilities may exist in the gateway security such as the firewalls, or public facing servers like email, remote access or an application.
 They could also be in operating systems, system services and application flaws, improper configurations, lack of patches and updates or risky end-user behaviour.
 Such assessments are also useful in validating the efficacy of defensive mechanisms, as well as end-user adherence to security policies.